Fire and rescue services

 Tornadoes can strike with little warning and cause catastrophic damage, with wind speeds sometimes exceeding 300mph.

-While tornadoes can form at any time of year, conditions are most favourable in the spring and summer months (March to September).
+While tornadoes can form at any time of year, they are more common in the spring and summer months (March to September).

-If you're living in or travelling through an area prone to tornadoes, familiarise yourself with warning signals and emergency procedures and monitor the National Weather Service (NWS) Storm Prediction Center's website.
+If you're living in or travelling through an area prone to tornadoes, familiarise yourself with warning signals and emergency procedures and monitor the NWS Storm Prediction Center's website.

 After a disaster